 Figure 4 – communication when an odorant plant fails

-Communications arising from the failure of a Vector odorant plant:
+Communications arising from the failure of a First Gas odorant plant:

-Vector continuously monitors the operation of its larger odorant plants.
+First Gas continuously monitors the operation of its larger odorant plants.
 A SCADA alarm will alert system operators to any failure on these assets.

-As an RPO, Vector will make an assessment of the likely impact of the failure on the odorant levels of gas at its delivery points.
+As an RPO, First Gas will make an assessment of the likely impact of the failure on the odorant levels of gas at its delivery points.
 For example, depending on the configuration of the transmission system a failure may only affect a particular set of users.
 Experienced operators are likely to assess the severity and likely effect of an incident rapidly.
-Where a more lengthy analysis is required, it may be prudent to issue notices of the event (item 3) and follow up these notices at a later time with advice on when the problem is expected to be resolved..
+Where a more lengthy analysis is required, it may be prudent to issue notices of the event (item 3) and follow up these notices at a later time with advice on when the problem is expected to be resolved.

-As an RPO, Vector will advise parties supplied directly from the affected odorised pipeline (NOs and any directly connected consumers) and gas suppliers of the incident, its likely effect on the odorant levels of gas at its delivery points, the proposed remedy, and when the problem is expected to be resolved.
+As an RPO, First Gas will advise parties supplied directly from the affected odorised pipeline (NOs and any directly connected consumers) and gas suppliers of the incident, its likely effect on the odorant levels of gas at its delivery points, the proposed remedy, and when the problem is expected to be resolved.

 The terms of gas supply contracts do not generally contain provisions about the notification of events.
 However if the gas supplier judged that the odorant plant failure was likely to significantly affect a consumer’s ability to detect a leak, it would be good practice to notify its customers of this.